Food Allergy

 Background and Objectives

-There is a global and increasing interest in integrating risk assessment as a part of allergen management, including it in decisions on precautionary allergen labelling (PAL).
-This project aims to define consensus on the methodologies needed for quantitative risk assessment.
-The consensual approach will better protect public health and improve the trust of allergic consumers in packaged foods by including the labelling in this approach.
+There is a growing global interest in integrating risk assessment as a part of allergen management, particularly for decisions on precautionary allergen labelling (PAL).
+This project developed a guidance on the methodologies needed for quantitative risk assessment and is currently adapting this document into a user friendly guidance for target audiences.

 Output